-In trading public securities, there are consequences for trading on insider information, and the Firm expects that Money Advisors will use only public information.
-Money Advisors may be charged with misuse of confidential information.
-If that were the case, the performance records of these Money Advisors could be misleading.
-Furthermore, if a Money Advisor or entity with which the client invests has engaged in the past or engages in the future in such misuse, the client could be exposed to losses.
+In trading public securities, there are consequences for trading on insider information, and we expect that investment managers use only public information in their investment process.
+Investment managers, however, may be charged with misuse of confidential information, and if that were the case, the performance records of these investment managers could be misleading.
+Furthermore, if an investment manager or entity with which the client invests has engaged in the past or engages in the future in such misuse, the client could be exposed to losses.